brunofreitas-br/Sentinel/Data Connectors/Service Bus/README.md

     - `table-and-dcr-arm/`
         - `create-dcr-servicebusraw.json`

-Deploy a DCR (repeat for each of the DCR quantity needed):
+Deploy a DCR (repeat the action for each DCR required, based on the message volume in your environment):

 ```bash
 az deployment group create \